PulsarHRI/pulsarhri.github.io/docs/01-how-to-control-hardware-actuators/01-R-how-to-install-hardware.md

 Once the API is installed, you can:

 * Explore the documentation for detailed usage instructions.
-* Run example scripts provided in the examples/ directory.
+* Run example scripts provided in the [examples directory](02-R-actuator-control-examples/00-R-examples-overview.md).
 * Integrate the API into your own applications or research workflows.

 If you encounter any issues, please open an issue in this repository [project repository](https://github.com/PulsarHRI/pulsarhri.github.io).